- Written by Dr.Mehmet Demircioglu

 A careful haircut can sometimes help, but it should not become an aggressive attempt to erase recovery.
 The scalp has already had surgery.
 It does not need a second source of irritation.

 If the uneven look makes you anxious, be careful with temporary cover products too.
-Some patients reach for powders or fibers too early.
-I explain timing in my article on hair fibers after a hair transplant.
+Powders and fibers can seem like an easy fix, but the timing around hair fibers after a hair transplant also matters.

 Unevenness can also happen because native hair and transplanted hair are in different phases.
 Native hair may grow normally while transplanted hairs shed.
 Later, the transplanted hairs begin returning gradually, often in a fine and immature form first.

-This is why I do not want patients trying to solve every visual imbalance with cutting.
+I would not try to solve every visual imbalance with cutting.
 Sometimes the correct treatment for uneven hair is time.
 The haircut can tidy the edges, but it cannot accelerate biology.

 Can a haircut hide the donor area?

-This is especially true after FUE.
+This matters especially after FUE.
 The extraction pattern should be spread carefully, but in the early weeks the donor area can still show redness, shorter hair, temporary shock loss, or contrast under strong light.

-The safest donor haircut is usually conservative.
+A conservative donor haircut is usually safer.
 Avoid very low fades early.
 Avoid cutting the donor so short that every small color difference becomes obvious.

 Donor management is not only about surgery day.
 It is also about how the donor is allowed to heal and how the patient presents it afterward.
-I explain the long term value of the hair transplant donor area because donor hair is limited and must be respected.
+The long-term value of the hair transplant donor area matters because donor hair is limited and must be respected.

-I also warn patients not to chase the perfect short donor look too early.
+I also warn patients not to chase a flawless short donor look too early.
 A very short style can reveal the extraction pattern before the surrounding hair has enough length to soften it.
-This does not automatically mean the donor is damaged.
+This does not necessarily mean the donor is damaged.
 It may simply mean the timing and haircut are unforgiving.

-If a patient has a naturally low donor density, fine hair, or high contrast between hair and skin, haircut length becomes even more important.
-Such patients should be especially careful with close cuts in the first months.
+If you have naturally low donor density, fine hair, or high contrast between hair and skin, haircut length matters even more.
+Be especially careful with close cuts in the first months.

 What should I tell my barber?